GeorgeLR87/CalculadoraDePropinas/README.md

+## Branch Information

+This branch (`typescript-basic-implementation`) contains the initial implementation of the Tip Calculator project using TypeScript.
+The code in this branch is based on a straightforward state management approach without the use of `useReducer`.

+The next steps involve creating a new branch (`feature/useReducer-migration`) to refactor the state management, transitioning to the `useReducer` hook to handle more complex state logic.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.